AequilibraE/qaequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 Log file
 --------

-The log file contains information about what actions took place and when they happened.
+The log file contains information about which actions took place and when they happened.
 For example, after you :ref:`create a project from OSM  <create-proj-from-osm>`, if you access the log file, you are going to see something like the figure below, containing the sequence of steps followed to import the OSM network.
 If you wish to